 France and Namibia’s bilateral relationship is excellent.
 It builds on the commitment made in 1980 by France to support SWAPO’s struggle for independence.
 President Hage Geingob made an official visit to France in November 2016 to develop trade and investment ties with France.

-French investment in Namibia has been marked by the very large investment by Areva to operate the Trekkopje uranium mine (approximately $1 billion, the largest investment ever in Namibia).
-The project was, however, mothballed in October 2012 because of low uranium prices.
-Other uranium mining projects are however developing in the country.
-The Husab uranium mine project, for example, led by the Chinese company Swakop Uranium (owned 90% by Taurus Minerals Limited of Hong Kong and 10% by the national company Epangelo) is developing further.
 Bilateral trade is modest.
-Our exports total around €20 million per year (subject to major increases in the event of large contracts).
-These figures do, however, need to be taken carefully, as certain products destined for Namibia are registered as being exported to South Africa.
-Our imports amount to around €120 million per year, mainly uranium and farming products.
+Our exports total around €20 million per year subject to major increases in the event of large contracts.
+These figures do, however, need to be examined carefully, as certain products exported to Namibia are registered as being exported to South Africa.
+Our imports amount to around €120 million per year, and include mainly uranium and agricultural products.

 From 1991 to 2004, France was the 5th leading donor to Namibia, with €70 million in funds, technical assistance and project aid.
 Bilateral cooperation is today led by the Franco-Namibian Cultural Centre (CCFN), a bi-national institution inaugurated in 1991, which ensures the promotion of the French language, Francophonie, and the French and Namibian cultures in all of their expressions.
 The Agence Française de Développement (AFD) has been active in Namibia since 1998.